Graduate Student Daniel George has won third place in the Association for Computing Machinery Student Research Competition. Congratulations, Daniel!

-Daniel is a PhD student in Astronomy and a Computational Science and Engineering Fellow at the University of Illinois at Urbana-Champaign.
+Daniel is a PhD candidate in Astronomy and a Computational Science and Engineering Fellow at the University of Illinois at Urbana-Champaign.
 He obtained his Bachelor's degree in Engineering Physics from IIT Bombay.
 He is a Research Assistant in the Gravity Group at the National Center for Supercomputing Applications (NCSA), working with Profs.
 Gabrielle Allen, Eliu Huerta, Zhizhen Zhao, and Ed Seidel.
-He is also a member of the LIGO, NANOGrav, and Dark Energy Survey (DES) collaborations, and an LSST Data Science Fellow.
-He has previously worked at Los Alamos National Lab and is currently a machine learning intern at Wolfram Research (Mathematica, WolframAlpha).
-He will be working at Google X as a Machine Learning Resident for Physical Sciences in summer 2018.
-He recently won the 2018 NVIDIA Graduate Fellowship.
+He is also a member of the LIGO, NANOGrav, and Dark Energy Survey collaborations, and an LSST Data Science Fellow.
+He has previously interned at Los Alamos National Lab and worked on deep learning and natural language understanding at Wolfram Research (Mathematica, WolframAlpha).
+He is currently a Machine Learning and AI Resident at Google X. He recently won the ACM Student Research Competition and also the NVIDIA Graduate Fellowship.

 - Gravitational Wave and Multimessenger Astrophysics

 - Signal Processing, Data Science